 Join the Museum’s food historian Laura Sanchini for an evening of delicious, mouth-watering discoveries!
 Start your evening in Gallery 3 of the Canadian History Hall, where you’ll learn more about Canada’s relationship to food.
-Then, sample a four-course meal featuring wild boar, wild rice, and a Saskatoon-berry dessert.
+Then, sample a four-course meal featuring lobster panna cotta, bison striploin, and a maple pudding chômeur.
 Listen as world-renowned, local sommelier Véronique Rivest explains how the wild-food movement has influenced vineyards in Canada and around the world, as you sip perfectly paired wines.

 Your evening includes a visit to the Canadian History Hall, a four-course meal, and four wine pairings.

 This event is part of our ongoing A Taste of History series, and requires advance registration.

 Lobster panna cotta, Cod Cheek, Shaved Asparagus Salad, Salicornia